RentEase

 Where to Start

 Going digital does not mean reinventing how you manage your properties overnight.
-It means replacing one manual process at a time with an automated one — starting with the ones that cause you the most pain.
+Replace one manual process at a time with an automated one, starting with whichever causes the most pain.

 For most landlords, that is rent collection.
 The single biggest time cost, the single biggest source of disputes, and the single biggest risk to cash flow.
-Starting there — moving rent collection to an integrated MoMo platform with automatic invoicing and real-time payment tracking — changes the shape of every month almost immediately.
+Move rent collection to an integrated MoMo platform with automatic invoicing and real-time payment tracking, and the shape of every month changes almost immediately.